Melodic metalcore: Characteristics

 Melodic metalcore bands often take influence from the guitar riffs and writing styles of Swedish melodic death metal bands, especially At the Gates, In Flames, Arch Enemy and Soilwork.
 Practitioners of the genre tend to make use of instrumental melody, and many prominently feature clean singing alongside typical death metal growls and screams.
 Melodic metalcore often promotes "very positive lyrical content."
 The genre can also feature harmonic guitar riffs, tremolo picking, double bass drums and metalcore-stylized breakdowns.
-Some bands include guitar solos.
 Bands such as Trivium, As I Lay Dying and Bullet for My Valentine take a significant influence from thrash metal.